phillipiv/document-logo-classification/Readme.md

 The execution will return the most similar logo in the logo directory.
 If no similar logo is found the program will return _'unknown'_.

 **IMPORTANT:** Input document must be completely vertically alligned.

+## Disclaimer

+This project was done in cooperation with the company MeetPlace GmbH.